Skip to content

 sudo apt dist-upgrade

-The official Redis image may throw the error <jemalloc>: Unsupported system page size when starting on some ARM-based operating systems.
-Refer to:
+The official Redis image may encounter the <jemalloc>: Unsupported system page size error when starting on some ARM-based operating systems.
+See:

 This issue is generally caused by an incorrect runtime environment.